InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 ## Innate personality
-She’s smart, and retains information pretty well, but she struggles with diligence academically speaking.
+She’s smart, and retains information pretty well, but she struggles with diligence, academically speaking.
 She really does have everything it takes to be a decent doctor, but her grades suffer because of procrastination.
 She hates this about herself... but then she buys a shiny new PC game and thinks, "Well, I'll focus better after I beat this."